Yamaai-no-Yado KIYASUYA

 People with dry skin

-People concerned about minor cuts
+People with minor cuts

-People concerned about minor cuts
+People with minor cuts

 People sensitive to cold